-With the Pumping Program stopped, and the "Volume to be Dispensed" displayed, pressing the arrow keys will change the "Volume to be Dispensed" (see "Arrow and Decimal Point Keys" on page 7).
+With the Pumping Program stopped, and the "Volume to be Dispensed" displayed, pressing the arrow keys will change the "Volume to be Dispensed" (see "Up Arrow and Decimal Point Keys" on page 7).
 The units of the volume are set according to the syringe diameter.
 The new "Volume to be Dispensed" is stored in the current Program Phase.
 If the "Volume to be Dispensed" is disabled, pressing any arrow key will change the display to 0.0.
 The "Volume to be Dispensed" can now be set using the arrow keys.
-While pumping, pressing this key will switch between displaying the current "Volume to be Dispensed."
+While pumping, pressing this key will switch between displaying the current "Volume to be Dispensed" and "Volume to be Dispensed."